chepetime/node-ts-boilerplate/README.md

 # Node, Typescript, Jest Boilderplate

-Boilerplate for Node apps with Typescript, Jest and Module aliases
+Boilerplate for Node apps with Typescript, Jest, esLint and Prettier

 ---